-With special training in hand surgery, Board Certified Orthopaedic Surgeon Susan Moen, MD diagnoses and treats any conditions related to the hand, wrist and elbow.
+With special training in hand surgery, Board Certified Orthopedic Surgeon Susan Moen, MD diagnoses and treats any conditions related to the hand, wrist and elbow.
 She treats many conditions both non-operatively and operatively.

 Numbness, tingling, and weakness in the thumb and fingers may be the result of carpal tunnel syndrome.